 When we eat food containing fat chemical messages tell the brain that we’re full and we’re receiving fat and that we should stop eating.

 When we eat food that doesn’t reward us in the same way, because there is no fat in your diet, we won’t get those messages back to the brain telling us we’ve had enough to eat.

 And this may actually increase your appetite because your chemical satiety signals like that tell us before we’ve had enough to eat, or not being activated in the same way.

 If we’re only partially satisfied with food, then we are more likely to eat more later on.

 Try to eat food in its most natural form as whole or close to the origin as possible.
-Include fruits fresh fruits, vegetables, meat, rather than ultra processed food.
+Include fruits fresh fruits, vegetables, meat, and reduce ultra processed food.

-Read my recent blog about this here: Why IBS makes weight loss hard
+Read my blog about this here: Why IBS makes weight loss hard

 It’s a very individual reaction to these kinds of foods and something that you will need to work out for yourself.
-But, I can help you do that and help you work out what types of foods are triggering your symptoms.
+But, as an IBS nutritionist I can help you do that and help you work out what types of foods are triggering your symptoms.